vsch/laravel-translation-manager/readme.md

 - moved the delete translation icon before the translation key instead of after the last translation because for large number of locales it was impossible to know which key was going to be marked for deletion.

+- added working locale set to limit number of locales displayed on the page and to reduce page load time.

 <a id="YandexSupportedLanguages"></a>
 ## Yandex Supported languages